TheSabby/sudoku-solver/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: We use the logic that if two boxes in a common unit have the same two possibilities then no other boxes that are peers of those two boxes can contain those values.
+When we locate a pair of boxes that share the same two possibilities, we first determine which units both of these boxes belong to and identify their peers, then we eliminate the two possible values from all of the peers.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: If we understand that both diagonals are just two more units then we can simply include them in our list of units.
+That way, when determining which units a box belongs to or when determining the peers of a box, we take into account to two additional units which are the forward diagonal and the backwards diagonal.
+We then eliminate the value of an assigned box from all of its peers (including those on the diagonals.)

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame